TheISCrowd/BustleBus/README.md

 Hr      - username: hr@bustlebus.com        password: password
 Client  - username: johndoe@bustlebus.com   password: password

+# seeding the "license" table to meet the FK dependecy with table "driverlicense"

+Run this command to seed the database with Licenses

+` docker-compose run --rm artisan db:seed --class=LicenseTypeSeeder `

 # Booking routes and view

 **this will explain the booking routes and views